SEC505: Securing Windows and Resisting Malware

 Who Should Attend

-Public Key Infrastructure (PKI) is not an optional security service anymore.
+Public Key Infrastructure (PKI) is not an optional security infrastructure anymore.
 Windows Server includes a complete built-in PKI for managing certificates and making their use transparent to users.
-You can be your own private Certification Authority (CA) and generate as many certificates as you want at no extra charge.
-It's all centrally managed through Group Policy.
+With Windows Certificate Services you can be your own private Certification Authority (CA) and generate as many certificates as you want at no extra charge.

-Digital certificates play an essential role in Windows security: IPSec, BitLocker, S/MIME, SSL/TLS, smart cards, script signing, etc. They all use digital certificates.
+Digital certificates play an essential role in Windows security: IPSec, EFS, secure e-mail, SSL/TLS, Kerberos authentication with smart cards, smart card authentication to IIS and VPN servers, script signing, etc. They all use digital certificates.
 Everything needed to roll out a smart card solution, for example, is included with Windows except for the cards and readers themselves, and generic cards are available in bulk for cheap.
-You might already have a smart card built into your motherboard as a TPM chip.

 CPE/CMU Credits: 6